curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 She interrupted his wandering thoughts,
 "So Dan, this must be your first time here.
 My name is Elidad.
 You can call me Dad."

-Dan coughed in surprise, snapped out of waking dreams back to the enlightened darkness, then glared for a second.
+Dan coughed in surprise, snapped out of waking dreams back to the enlightened blackbright, then glared for a second.
 He said, "Is that a joke?
 Or is it a ritual hierarchy thing?
 Sorry, this is my fir-"

 [tighter reasoning or explanation for starting the q/a]